Astralane/astralane-proto/README.md

-# protos
+# Astralane protos

-This repository contains public protobuf definitions for Jito Lab's MEV system.
+Astralane protobuf files for communication between servers.

 ## Usage
 Add this repo as a git submodule to your repo.
 Here's an example file tree in a Rust codebase: